-Popular single layer designation in Germany.
-In addition to the four below described in detail, there are individual layers of this name even in the Gemeindenbzw.
-Growing areas Bretzfeld, Dimbach, Hertmannsweiler, Langenbeutingen (all Württemberg), Krum (Franconia), Schwabbach, Siebeneich (Württemberg), St. Aldegund (Mosel), Stettfeld (Baden), Waldbach (Württemberg) and Zeutern (Baden).
+Popular single-layer designation in Germany.
+In addition to the four described in detail below, there are also individual layers of this name in the municipalities or Cultivation areas Bretzfeld, Dimbach, Hertmannsweiler, Langenbeutingen (all Württemberg), Krum (Franconia), Schwabbach, Siebeneich (Württemberg), St. Aldegund (Mosel), Stettfeld (Baden), Waldbach (Württemberg) and Zeutern (Baden).

 The name derives from one Celtic Term for "small hill".
-Only later did it become a Christian meaning.
+Only later did it become Christian.
 This also symbolizes the high and exposed location.
-The present size did not arise until 1922, when a summary of 70 was made on only 16 layer names.
-The south-facing vineyards in 110 to 260 meters above sea level with 50 to 65% slope cover 57 hectares of vineyards.
-The medium-sized, rocky Tonschiefer weathered soils are partly traversed by blue slate.
-The picture shows the municipality Graach with its single layers Abtsberg, Domprobst, Heaven and Josephshöfer,
+The current size only emerged in 1922, when a combination of 70 and only 16 site names took place.
+The south-facing vineyards at 110 to 260 meters above sea level with 50 to 65% slope cover 57 hectares of vineyards.
+The medium-sized, stony weathered clay slate floors are partially crisscrossed by blue slate.
+The picture shows the municipality of Graach with its individual layers Abtsberg, Domprobst, Kingdom of heaven and Josephshöfer,

-The mainly west to southeast aligned vineyards with 10 to 75% Hangeigung cover 44 hectares of vines on brownish weathered limestone soils.
-The winegrower Johann Philipp Bronner (1792-1864) described her in 1837 as a "magnificent vineyard".
-In the three-acre south-southwest facing core layer, dry stone walls of up to six meters in height pile up one above the other, interrupted by crossbars and connected by a jumble of squadrons and stairs.
-Shares in the situation, for example, has the state winery vineyard,
+The mainly west to southeast oriented vineyards with a slope of 10 to 75% comprise 44 hectares of vineyards on brownish-colored weathered limestone soils.
+The winegrower Johann Philipp Bronner (1792-1864) described it in 1837 as a "wonderful vineyard".
+In the three-hectare core facing south-west, dry walls up to six meters high are stacked one above the other, interrupted by crossbars and connected by a tangle of squadrons and stairs.
+The state winery, for example, shares in the situation vineyard,

 The south-facing vineyards with 5 to 10% slope cover 52 hectares of vineyards.
-The strongly changing soils consist of loams, sandy loams and limestone weathering rocks.
-Among other things, the varieties Riesling, Pinot Blanc, Pinot Gris, Silvaner, Traminer and Pinot Noir are cultivated here.
-Shares in the situation, for example, have members of Winzergenossenschaft Herxheim am Berg as well as the wineries Benderhof.
+The strongly changing soils consist of loess, sandy loam and limestone weathering stone.
+The varieties Riesling, Pinot Blanc, Pinot Gris, Silvaner, Traminer and Pinot Noir are cultivated here.
+Members of the Herxheim am Berg wine cooperative as well as the wineries Benderhof.
 Bohnenstiel.
 Fork Oliver & Wolfgang.
 Cancer Harald.
 Petri and Schumacher,

-In 1955, after this situation, a folk operetta by Werner Stamm was composed, which deals with wine, love and homeland and which is performed every two years in Zeltingen-Rachtig.
-The aligned to the southwest, west-northwest and east vineyards with up to 70% slope cover 92 hectares of vineyards.
-Here about 60% of the Riesling, as well as the varieties Müller-Thurgau, Kerner, Ortega, Optima, Dornfelder, Pinot Blanc and Pinot Noir are cultivated.
-Shares in the situation have for example the wineries Becker-Steinhauer.
+In 1955 Werner Stamm composed a folk operetta based on this location, which deals with wine, love and home and is performed every two years in Zeltingen-Rachtig.
+The southwest, west-northwest and east-facing vineyards with up to 70% slope cover 92 hectares of vineyards.
+Around 60% of the Riesling, as well as the varieties Müller-Thurgau, Kerner, Ortega, Optima, Dornfelder, Pinot Blanc and Pinot Noir are cultivated here.
+The vineyards, for example, have a share in the situation Becker-Steinhauer.
 Berres.
 Friedrich-core.
 Molitor.
 Schömann Martin.
 Selbach-Oster and Dr. Pauly-Bergweiler,